 Getting a grip so creation and innovation can start

 With some experience behind me, I now know that you don’t wisely enter a startup project thinking, ‘Let’s hit the ground running’ but rather, ‘Quick!
 Where’s the ground so I can get running?’

-In my darkest hour of feeling lost (you can’t afford to stay feeling lost for longer than a few hours on a job with a tight schedule), a friend suggested I pick up Eric Reis’ book, The Lean Startup (highly recommended reading if you’re involved in anything even vaguely entrepreneurial).
+In my darkest hour of feeling lost (you can’t afford to stay feeling lost for longer than a few hours on a job with a tight schedule), a friend suggested I pick up Eric Ries’ book, The Lean Startup (highly recommended reading if you’re involved in anything even vaguely entrepreneurial).
 In his book, Eric says:

 “So here’s my definition of a startup.
 A human institution designed to create something new under conditions of extreme uncertainty.
 And, of course, the importance of disruptive innovation in creating something that is truly different than what came before.”

 In those two spell-like lines my project methodology began to take form.
 First off, it was a relief to read that “conditions of extreme uncertainty” were ordinary, at least in startup land.
-Secondly, a content strategy can be inspired not by a dearth of problems and pre-existent content but rather by the opportunity to a) create something new and b) create something that is truly different than what came before.
+Secondly, a content strategy can be inspired not by a dearth of problems and pre-existent content but rather by the opportunity to a) create something new and b) create something that is truly different from what came before.